antarctica/bas-style-kit-pug-templates/README.md

 ### Site analytics

-These templates support loading the Google Analaytics universal tracking script (gtag).
-This script is only loaded if configured.
-If configured, the anonymise IP option is used by default.
+To include the Google Analytics universal tracking library (gtag), set the `attributes.site_analytics.id` property to relevant Google Analytics property ID.

-To use, set the `attributes.site_analytics.id` value to the relevant Google Analytics property ID.
+**Note:** When used the anonymise IP option in Google Analytics is enabled by default.

 For example: